 With considerable misgivings, I cobbled this website together in January 2003, in a state of exasperation after half a year of e-mailing photos and descriptions to numerous archaeologists, trying unsuccessfully to get some professional involve- ment.
 A website is simply a more efficient medium for presenting things from a distance.
 And yes, I am quite aware that it is wretchedly disjointed and in need of restructuring, having quickly expanded from something much simpler that was launched through a 1200 baud dial-up modem.
 (Remember those days?
 Arrrgh!)
 Most important, it needs a more concise and cogent statement of hypotheses with expanded arguments pro and con.
-Whether or not this successfully serves the immediate purpose, I am hoping it might somehow put the material on lasting record for future American archaeologists, who may be able to look beyond the popularly recognized "arrowheads" and spear points their predecessors have been taught must characterize any "real" aboriginal American habitation site.
+Whether or not this successfully serves the immediate purpose, I am hoping it might somehow put the material on lasting record for future American archaeologists who may be capable of looking beyond the popularly recognized flint "arrowheads" and spear points their predecessors have been taught must characterize any "real" aboriginal American habitation site.

 For additional background on this project, see the following article (in PDF format) submitted on request to Pleistocene Coalition News in 2011:

 This was published in greatly abridged form and prefaced with copious caveats to (maybe understandably) avoid alarming some of the Coalition's members.
 (I do appreciate their publishing it nonetheless.)

 Other locations with lithic artifact material very much like that here are now starting to come to light, and I am cautiously optimistic that this ancient habitation site and the others will, at some future time, receive the attention they deserve.
 One way or another, I am quite persistent, and this project is not going away before I do.

 "Know what you see - don't just see what you know."